Everything you need to know about the UK Championship Snooker 2022 – including the prize money

 The player who gets the highest break in the tournament gets an additional £15,000.

-If Ronnie O’Sullivan wins the 2022 UK Championship he will become the first player to win a single ranking title eight times – extending the record he currently holds jointly with Stephen Hendry.
+If Ronnie O’Sullivan had win the 2022 UK Championship he would have become the first player to win a single ranking title eight times – extending the record he currently holds jointly with Stephen Hendry.

 He already holds the record for the most World Championship wins (seven – joint with Hendry), most Masters titles (seven), most Triple Crown titles (21) and most ranking titles (39).